fxanhkhoa/IT_AUTOMOTIVE/README.md

 ## About project
 * Simulation of Automatic car
 * Working on Jetson TX1 with CUDA and Tensorflow
+* There are 3 branches for TX1, TX2, and Pipe/ Thread Programing

 ## Libraries in project
 - [x] GPIO library in Python